 David Suzuki (video) recently said, to paraphrase, ‘it doesn’t look like we have a chance of staying under 2˚C. But those saying it’s already too late need to go away, and right now.’
 We know we are facing extinction, and that is scary enough without over-dramatization.

 “It’s frightening but true: Our planet is now in the midst of its sixth mass extinction of plants and animals — the sixth wave of extinctions in the past half-billion years.
 We’re currently experiencing the worst spate of species die-offs since the loss of the dinosaurs 65 million years ago.
 Although extinction is a natural phenomenon, it occurs at a natural “background” rate of about one to five species per year.
 Scientists estimate we’re now losing species at 1,000 to 10,000 times the background rate, with literally dozens going extinct every day.
 It could be a scary future indeed, with as many as 30 to 50 percent of all species possibly heading toward extinction by mid-century.” — The Extinction Crisis

-Scientists do recognize that the situation is dire and an emergency.
-Paul Beckwith, Climate Systems Scientist of the University of Ottawa has said we need to declare a global climate emergency and now.
+Scientists do recognize that the situation is dire and are calling for states and nations to declare an emergency.
 According, to eminent climate scientist, Michael Mann “‘we can still prevent many of the worst impacts of climate change from playing out”.
 There’s a lot each individual can do.
 Get started today.